 Film Art College 1994 by China Academy of Art Shortlisted in the Berlinale Competition Section

 HANGZHOU, China, Feb.
 1, 2023 /PRNewswire/ -- It was announced on February 1st, 2023 that the Chinese animated film Art College 1994 has been selected for the Competition section in the 73rd Berlinale.
+The news came as a pleasant surprise as it was the final film shortlisted in the annual international film festival.
 This marked a new record for the Chinese animated film industry.

 Art College 1994 is a unique 2D hand-drawn animated film with aesthetics that exhibits distinctive Chinese elements.
 Its director began his education in Chinese paintings.
 Well versed in the domain, Prof. Liu employed techniques found in Chinese paintings groundbreakingly.
 The result is scenes and characters that are undisputedly, authentically Chinese and of an aesthetic style distinguishable from American and Japanese animation.